 Most children remember iconic characters like the Cat in the Hat as they grow up, long after all the rhythmic intricacies have faded from mind (vital as these are; much as the rhymes of Dr Seuss or Julia Donaldson linger with us, too).

 Try to give your characters a quirk – a Cat with a hat, Beatrix Potter’s Peter Rabbit with his blue jacket, Aliens who love (and wear) Underpants, or the more unusual fairy tale characters from Roald Dahl’s Revolting Rhymes.

 Create vivid characters to linger in children’s minds, whom they’ll want to return to.

 Speaking of returning, repetition might be discouraged in fiction writing — but not in picture books.
 Repetition is a source of huge fun and suspense for children, reeling in attention and building anticipation.

 In Funny Bones, for example, Allan Ahlberg opens the story with relish:

 In a dark, dark town there was a dark, dark street, and in the dark, dark street there was a dark, dark house, and in the dark, dark house there were some dark, dark stairs, and down the dark, dark stairs there was a dark, dark cellar, and in the dark, dark cellar … three skeletons lived!

-By the time we get to those skeletons, we’re very ready to meet them, to spend time with them.
+By the time we get to those skeletons, we’re very ready to meet them and spend time with them!